School Meals

 Funding

-The first round of grantees received up to $150,000 in funding to advance partnerships to bring more locally sourced foods into schools.
-The second round of grants support large team-based projects with up to $1 million each in funding.
+The first cohort of grantees received up to $150,000 in funding to advance partnerships to bring more locally sourced foods into schools.
+The second cohort of grants support large team-based projects with up to $1 million each in funding.

 Resources